 Patients who may have been told they are not good candidates for standard implants could benefit from the use of zygomatic implants.
 Since this is a fairly uncommon type of implant, you want to be sure to consult with a dentist that is knowledgeable, skilled, and has extensive experience to be sure that your outcomes are positive.

 Missing or severely damaged teeth almost always mean frustration, discomfort, and an ongoing desire to see the problem fixed.
 Not only can missing teeth make it difficult to eat and talk, they can be cause for embarrassment and hinder one's confidence.
 Dealing with dentures, bridges, and other constant hassles due to missing teeth can also be mentally draining.
 Don't let missing or damaged teeth hold you back any longer.
 Dental implants could be the most effective way to address your missing teeth and finally have a long-term solution that will give you a functional, beautiful smile.
 Choosing a dental implant is an investment in your oral health and overall well-being.
 It's important to take the time to explore all of the options available and consult with professionals who can provide you with the guidance and support you need.
-By working with Lakeshore Dental, you can feel confident that you are making the right choice for your unique situation.
+By working with our Detroit dental implant specialists at Lakeshore Dental, you can feel confident that you are making the right choice for your unique situation.

 Request a Consultation